UDL-TF/DodgeballBot/README.md

 When you are alone on the server you are able to vote to enable the bot without the cooldown.

 # Issues
-It's not comletetly unbeatable, there are (very) few instances where it tries to orbit a rocket that is not actually orbitable.
+It's not comletetly unbeatable, there are VERY few instances where it tries to orbit a rocket that is not actually orbitable.
 But it's currently getting worked on!

-Can't play against multiple players, sadly tf2's built in AI overwrites the angle where the bot is looking and causing it to miss rockets.

 # Credits
 - Bot core functions (movement and flick) is based on Elite's work.